 If the wealth management practice or financial advisor book of business being acquired offers the purchaser such an opportunity to expand, the purchaser may be willing to pay a premium.

 The two most common methods used in practice valuations are multiples methods and income methods.
 Both such methods assume various market-performance scenarios and various rates of client attrition in multiple models to account for downside risk.

 Multiples methods compare a business’s statistics with other businesses that have recently sold.
 Such methods use either revenue or cash-flow multiples.
 Multiples of revenue averages a business’s numbers over the past year, for example, in order to determine an average.
-Multiples of cash flow goes a step further and accounts for the business’s expenses by utilizing net operating income (NOI), earnings before income taxes (EBIT), or EBITDA (earnings before income taxes, depreciation and amortization).
+Multiples of cash flow go a step further and account for the business’s expenses by utilizing net operating income (NOI), earnings before income taxes (EBIT), or EBITDA (earnings before income taxes, depreciation, and amortization).